SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Where to Eat Nearby

-House of Nanking: This family-owned restaurant has been around since 1988 and is known for having classics, such as Nanking sesame chicken, fried pot stickers with peanut sauce, shrimp packets with peanut sauce and more.
-However, if you are interested in trying something else, they also have a menu that they change often, so you will always have something new no matter how many times you eat here.
+House of Nanking: This family-owned restaurant has been around since 1988 and is known for classic dishes such as Nanking sesame chicken, fried pot stickers with peanut sauce, shrimp with peanut sauce, and more.
+On the other hand, their menu changes often, so you will always have something new to try no matter how many times you eat here.

-They also have outside dining with heat lamps.
-They have vegetarian, vegan, and gluten free options.
-You know you will only get the best Chinese food here as they have been featured in SF Gate, Conde Nast and Huffington Post.
-It is only about an 8-minute walk from the Chinese Historical Society of America Museum 919 Kearny Street
+They have outside dining with heat lamps, as well as vegetarian, vegan, and gluten-free options.
+You know you'll get authentic Chinese food here, as they have been featured on SF Gate, Conde Nast, and the Huffington Post.
+It is only about an 8-minute walk from the Chinese Historical Society of America Museum.
+919 Kearny Street

-Hang Ah Tea Room: Since you are in Chinatown, you’ll want to try some Dim Sum and Hang Ah is the perfect restaurant for you.
-Hang Ah opened originally in 1920 and is the oldest dim sum restaurant in the whole USA!
-That alone gives you an idea of how delicious their dim sum is and why you will want to stop here if you want to try some.
-If you want something other than dim sum, they have soups, clay pot stews, and special gourmet dinners.
+Hang Ah Tea Room: When in Chinatown, you’ll want to try some dim sum and Hang Ah is the perfect restaurant for that.
+It originally opened in 1920 and is the oldest dim sum restaurant in the whole USA!
+For as delicious as their small plates and dumplings are, they also have soups, clay pot stews, and special gourmet dinners.

-They have loads of options and they also have vegetarian and vegan options.
-Something kids will love is that they have a gong in the restaurant to get attention of the staff if it is busy.
-They also have outside seating.
+They have loads of options, including vegetarian and vegan options.
+Something kids will love is that they have a gong in the restaurant to get attention of the staff when it is busy.
+They also have outdoor seating.
 It is about a 5-minute walk to the Chinese Historical Society of America Museum.
 1 Pagoda Place

 New Fortune Restaurant: One of the newer restaurants in Chinatown, opening in January of 2018, this restaurant has quickly gained a very loyal following.
 Their meals are very reasonably priced, and the servings are plentiful, so you will definitely not leave hungry.

 It is hard to recommend anything specific since they are well-known for pretty much everything they make.
-So, if you are looking for a place with lots of options, and want a cool and relaxed atmosphere, they you check out New Fortune.
-They offer vegetarian and vegan options.
+So, if you are looking for a place with lots of variety, including vegetarian and vegan options, and want a cool and relaxed atmosphere, then check out New Fortune.

-It is a small place, so make sure you don’t walk by it and it.
+It is a small place, so make sure you don’t walk by it.
 It is about a 5-minute walk to the Chinese Historical Society of America Museum.
 815 Stockton Street

 Other Fun Things to Do Around Chinatown

 Golden Gate Fortune Cookie Factory: Do you want to know what the future holds for you?
 If so, then you’ll want to stop by this factory.
-It is so small that, even though it is called a factory, it is very easy to miss it and you could easily walk right by it.
-We love stopping here as we can see the fortune cookies being prepared in person.
+It is so small that, even though it is called a factory, it is very easy to miss it and you could easily walk right by.
+We love stopping here to see the fortune cookies being prepared in person.
 The Golden Gate Fortune Cookie Factory is so famous, and their cookies so beloved, that they are sold all over the world.
 Click here to learn more about the Golden Gate Fortune Cookie Factory

-Shopping: You can’t really say you truly experienced the real Chinatown unless you do some shopping.
-This is especially true since there are so many fun and interesting things for sale throughout it.
-There are also great bargains to be had if you take your time looking for them.
+Shopping: You can’t say you truly experienced Chinatown unless you do some shopping.
+This is especially true since there are so many fun and interesting things for sale throughout the district.
+There are great bargains to be had if you take your time looking for them.
 There are three main areas, with Grant Avenue being the busiest and most well-known, while Waverly Place and Stockton Street are where more of the locals tend to shop.
-Going to any of the three will give you a feeling of what it is really like to be in Chinatown and experience their culture.
+Going to any of the three will give you a feeling of what it is really like to be in Chinatown and experience the culture.
 Click here to learn more about shopping in Chinatown.

 Chinese Historical Society